masnagam/rust-case-studies/actix-web-illegal-chunked-encoding/README.md

 1. Open this folder with VS Code Remote Containers
 2. Press F5 to launch a test server
 3. Run the same `curl` command on the `bash` terminal on VSCode

+## Workaround

+There is no workaround at this point.

+As you can see in src/main.rs, this issue cannot be solved by using a middleware which removes the `Upgrade` header.
+Because `actix-http` processes the `Upgrade` header before the middleware processes it.